talon-one/talon_one.js/docs/ManagementApi.md

 Export customer sessions

 Download a CSV file containing the customer sessions that match the request.  **Important:** Archived sessions cannot be exported.
-See the [retention policy](https://docs.talon.one/docs/product/server-infrastructure-and-data-retention#data-retention-policy).  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).  - &#x60;id&#x60;: The internal ID of the session. - &#x60;firstsession&#x60;: Whether this is a first session. - &#x60;integrationid&#x60;: The integration ID of the session. - &#x60;applicationid&#x60;: The ID of the Application. - &#x60;profileid&#x60;: The internal ID of the customer profile. - &#x60;profileintegrationid&#x60;: The integration ID of the customer profile. - &#x60;created&#x60;: The timestamp when the session was created. - &#x60;state&#x60;: The [state](https://docs.talon.one/docs/dev/concepts/entities#customer-session-states) of the session. - &#x60;cartitems&#x60;: The cart items in the session. - &#x60;discounts&#x60;: The discounts in the session. - &#x60;total&#x60;: The total value of the session. - &#x60;attributes&#x60;: The attributes set in the session. - &#x60;closedat&#x60;: Timestamp when the session was closed. - &#x60;cancelledat&#x60;: Timestamp when the session was cancelled. - &#x60;referral&#x60;: The referral code in the session. - &#x60;identifiers&#x60;: The identifiers in the session. - &#x60;additional_costs&#x60;: The [additional costs](https://docs.talon.one/docs/product/account/dev-tools/managing-additional-costs) in the session. - &#x60;updated&#x60;: Timestamp of the last session update. - &#x60;coupons&#x60;: Coupon codes in the session.
+See the [retention policy](https://docs.talon.one/docs/product/server-infrastructure-and-data-retention#data-retention-policy).  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).  - &#x60;id&#x60;: The internal ID of the session. - &#x60;firstsession&#x60;: Whether this is a first session. - &#x60;integrationid&#x60;: The integration ID of the session. - &#x60;applicationid&#x60;: The ID of the Application. - &#x60;profileid&#x60;: The internal ID of the customer profile. - &#x60;profileintegrationid&#x60;: The integration ID of the customer profile. - &#x60;created&#x60;: The timestamp when the session was created. - &#x60;state&#x60;: The [state](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions#customer-session-states) of the session. - &#x60;cartitems&#x60;: The cart items in the session. - &#x60;discounts&#x60;: The discounts in the session. - &#x60;total&#x60;: The total value of cart items and additional costs in the session, before any discounts are applied. - &#x60;attributes&#x60;: The attributes set in the session. - &#x60;closedat&#x60;: Timestamp when the session was closed. - &#x60;cancelledat&#x60;: Timestamp when the session was cancelled. - &#x60;referral&#x60;: The referral code in the session. - &#x60;identifiers&#x60;: The identifiers in the session. - &#x60;additional_costs&#x60;: The [additional costs](https://docs.talon.one/docs/product/account/dev-tools/managing-additional-costs) in the session. - &#x60;updated&#x60;: Timestamp of the last session update. - &#x60;store_integration_id&#x60;: The integration ID of the store. - &#x60;coupons&#x60;: Coupon codes in the session.

 ### Example